Helping Where We Can

 Back home, those that could not serve found a way to do it anyway.
 Shortages were everywhere and food was rationed.
 Troops sometimes did without and the woman of America responded.
 They sewed items for the military at home.
 They knitted sweaters and socks and hats and mittens to help the soldiers stay warm in the winters of Europe.

 There's some comparison to the coronavirus "war" of today.
-Although vastly different, the need for help is real and women today are responding.
+Although vastly different, the need for help is real and people today are responding.

 The first 15 masks from JoAnn Oshima.
 More coming...